-The skills matrix is one of the most useful tools which can be used to outline the current and future competencies of your team.
-According to sources, a skills matrix is a framework used to map skills and their levels among employees, which allows for their assessment and evaluation.
+The skills matrix is one of the most useful tools which can be used to outline the current and future professional development of your team.
+According to sources, a skills matrix is a framework used to map skills and their levels among all employees, which allows for their assessment and evaluation.
 Skill matrix comes usually in a visual form: a schematic, a chart, a table, or even a more elaborate cross-referenced visual.
 In this article, we would like to present the benefits of employing a skill matrix with the help of the latest online learning technologies.

-Additionally, the skill matrix makes keeping track of skill development easier.
+Additionally, the skill matrix makes keeping track of skill development and performance management easier.
 Second, based on the skill matrix, HR can determine whether the skills are well distributed among the team members.
 It will also be much easier to find a suitable new talent to join the team.
-A balanced team is a successful team – everyone has their strong and weak points, and the trick of the trade is to find people with complementing competencies.
-Such a strategy will not only improve the team’s workflow but also boost their chances for success.
+A balanced team is a successful team – everyone has their strong and weak points, and the trick of the trade is to find people with complementary competencies and incorporate mentoring into the mix.
+Such a strategy will not only improve employee engagement and the team’s job performance but also boost their chances for success in career development.

 Creating a useful competency matrix starts with creating a detailed database.
 First, a list of required skills needs to be assembled and later categorized.
 For example, under the category of “communication,” we could list “training”, “presenting”, “negotiation”, etc. When all categories of skills are listed down, they should be matched with the roles, positions, or projects they are required for.
 For example, “negotiation” could be linked to the position of the account manager.
 It is generally advised to refer to the most experienced team leaders and specialists to let them help create a list of crucial skills for the position or the project.
 SMEs are a good option as well.
 The skills can also be categorized for different levels of competency, from beginner to expert.
 Later, categorized skills should be arranged in a well-designed chart (even in Excel) with a system of coding the level of skill.
 Then, based on the information from team leaders or directly from employees, the level of expertise of each employee should be assessed, saved, and coded into the chart.

 Of course, this is just a basic database.
 With the use of available technology and online learning tools, the analysis and presentation of the data in the chart could be taken to the next level.
 Platforms such as EdApp offer multiple possibilities to facilitate the creation and application of skill matrices across business branches.
 LMS systems have been developed to cater to the needs of the HR and L&D departments when it comes to competence tracking and development.
-EdApp features multiple training and skill evaluation tools helping you to keep track of your team’s skillsets.
+EdApp features multiple employee training and skill evaluation tools helping you to keep track of your team’s skillsets.
 Feedback comes through the Performance and Manager Dashboard and reports linked to gamification features, such as Rapid Refresh.
 After your team members finish the course offered as a part of the training, their results will appear directly on the managerial dashboard.
 It allows you to keep a meticulous track of the skill development across your employees.